-They can be proposed for a number of reasons, for example, from redundancy situations or following a disagreement between you and your employer, where perhaps your employer suggests that you are not performing at an acceptable level.
+A Settlement Agreement may be proposed for a number of reasons, including redundancy situations, a disagreement between you or your employer, or a situation where they suggest that you are not performing at an acceptable level.
 An agreement might arise after an amicable discussion between the parties, they can also appear to arise completely out of the blue.

 Employment Settlement Agreements are powerful documents which, once signed, limit your rights in employment law.
 This is usually in exchange for a financial settlement or other benefits.

 It’s important that you fully understand your rights before signing an agreement and the law protects you by requiring that you take independent legal advice in order for the agreement to be binding.

 Until the end of July 2013, these agreements were known as “Compromise Agreements” and you may still find yours referred to in this way.